Parks and Recreation

 Overview

-Sugarbush Park is located in the northeast corner of the city providing 27 acres of accessible trails and activities.
+Sugarbush Park is a large park and nature area located north of Plymouth Road in the northeast corner of the city.
 View the Ann Arbor Parks and Nature Areas map for location context.
-You can enter this park from Bluett, Georgetown, Yellowstone and Rumsey.
-The park has tennis courts, softball, basketball, two play areas, picnic tables, benches, sledding hill, and a natural area.
-This park features two unique native plants: blue Ash and pawpaws.
-Some spring wildflowers that you might encounter in Sugarbush Park include bloodroot, May-apple, and both common trillium and uncommon drooping trillium.
-Later in the spring, you may be lucky enough to find some rarer plants like wood-betony and black snakeroot.
+Sugarbush provides 27 acres of accessible trails and activities.
+This park is split into three parcels and has many entrances.
+The park has tennis courts, a softball/baseball field, a basketball court, two playgrounds, picnic tables, benches, a small sledding hill and a natural area.
 There is a paved pathway that provides connections through the mowed park areas.
-This paved path is on the path clearing snow plow routes during winter.
+This paved path receives winter snow clearing.
 See this map to view the paved and nature path options at Sugarbush Park.

 Amenities